(Photo by Pat Brough)

 Nashawannuck Pond, "Nash Pond", "The Bottle", or the center of WhoVille . . . whatever you want to call it, Nashawannuck Pond is unique: a jewel and much loved landmark that connects and binds the community of Easthampton, Massachusetts.

 Nashawannuck Pond is bordered on the north by the planned and preserved open space of Nonotuck Park, its center being in the thriving downtown business district and at the gateway to the Cottage Street Cultural District.
-Its waters extend over an historic dam, past One Cottage Street Studios mill building, along the Manhan Rail Trail and on toward Millside Park.
+Its waters extend over an historic dam, past One Cottage Street Studios mill building, along the Manhan Rail Trail and on toward Millside Park where it is known as Lower Mill Pond.